JoAnne Jorgenson Laboratory

 JoAnne M. Jorgenson

-Department's Laboratory moved out of the
+of 2011, the Health Department's Laboratory moved out of the

 administration building and into the renovated Belle Willard

 On May 27, 2011, the lab was dedicated in honor of JoAnne M. Jorgenson.
-JoAnne was well known by her colleagues and the Fairfax community for her outstanding accomplishments, professional leadership, and community service.
+JoAnne was well known by her colleagues and the Fairfax community for her outstanding accomplishments, professional leadership and community service.

-JoAnne served the County in many capacities during a career that spanned 38 years.
+JoAnne served the county in many capacities during a career that spanned 38 years.
 JoAnne began her career as a registered nurse in 1971.
 By the time she retired in June 2009, JoAnne held the position of Deputy Director for Health Services at the Health Department.
-Her passion for people influenced public health and policy in the Fairfax community, improved access to health care, and grew the Health Department to better serve the community in many ways, including initiating the relocation of the Laboratory at Belle Willard.
-In 2009, JoAnne was named "Public Health Nurse of the Year" the Virginia Department of Health, one of the best and brightest of those practicing public health nursing in Virginia.
+Her passion for people influenced public health and policy in the Fairfax community, improved access to health care and grew the Health Department to better serve the community in many ways, including initiating the relocation of the Laboratory at Belle Willard.
+In 2009, JoAnne was named Public Health Nurse of the Year by the Virginia Department of Health.
+She was one of the best and brightest of those practicing public health nursing in Virginia.